58th Annual Country Music Association Awards

 ← 57th · CMA

-The 58th Annual Country Music Association Awards are to be held on November 20, 2024, at the Bridgestone Arena in Nashville, Tennessee.
-The ceremony will broadcast live on ABC and be available to stream next day on Hulu.[1]
+The 58th Annual Country Music Association Awards were held on November 20, 2024, at the Bridgestone Arena in Nashville, Tennessee.
+The ceremony was broadcast live on ABC and was available to stream the next day on Hulu.[1]

 Background

-On September 30, 2024, the Association announced that Lainey Wilson, would join fellow CMA award winner Luke Bryan and NFL superstar Peyton Manning as the pair would once again return as the hosts for the upcoming ceremony.
+On September 30, 2024, the association announced that Lainey Wilson, would join fellow CMA award winner Luke Bryan and NFL superstar Peyton Manning as the pair would once again return as the hosts for the upcoming ceremony.
 Nominee eligibility ran from July 1, 2023, to June 30, 2024.[2]Voting for the CMA Awards Final Ballot ends Tuesday, Oct.
 29.

 On August 28, CMA announced that the list of nominees will be released on, Monday, September 9.[4]Morgan Wallen leads in nominations with 7 nods.